• Features

 Overview

-This example provides very simple implementation for NLI-powered light switch.
+This example provides a very simple implementation for NLI-powered light switch.
 You can say something like "Turn the lights off in the entire house" or "Switch on the illumination in the master bedroom closet".
-You can modify intent callbacks to perform the actual light switching using HomeKit or Arduino-based controllers.
+By modifying intent callbacks using, for example, HomeKit or Arduino-based controllers you can provide the actual light switching.

 Complexity: